Can Celtic tame Leverkusen’s ‘new Havertz'?

 Last season, Wirtz established himself as a first-team regular, contributing five goals - the first Bundesliga player to reach that mark before turning 18 - and five assists in 29 appearances.

-He also became the youngest ever Germany Under-21 player, and last month made his debut for the full national squad, coming off the bench in all three World Cup qualifying wins.
+He also became the youngest Germany Under-21 player of all time, and last month made his debut for the full national squad, coming off the bench in all three World Cup qualifying wins.

 It's on the domestic front where his career has gone into overdrive, though.
-In a league where the likes of Robert Lewandowski and Erling Haaland usually hog the limelight, Wirtz is basking in an incredible start to the season.
+In a league where the likes of Robert Lewandowski and Erling Braut Haaland usually hog the limelight, Wirtz is basking in an incredible start to the season.

 His haul of four league goals in five games is bettered only by Bayern's Lewandowski and Dortmund's Haaland, while Wirtz leads the way on four assists alongside Hoffenheim's Andre Kramaric.